MarioIannotta/Nomosi/README.md

 </details>

 <details>
-<summary>Straightforward cache configuration with the layer of your choice (URLCache by default) </summary>
+<summary>Straightforward cache configuration with the layer of your choice (`URLCache` by default) </summary>
 <p>

 Cache is handled with the protocol `CacheProvider`.

-`URLCache` already conforms this protocol and  with the podspec  `Nomosi/CoreDataCache` you can use CoreData as persistent storage.
+`URLCache` already conforms this protocol and with the podspec `Nomosi/CoreDataCache` you can use `CoreData` as persistent storage.

-If you want to use another persistent layer library (Realm, CouchBase, etc...) you have to implement just three methods:
+If you want to use another persistent layer library (`Realm`, `CouchBase`, etc...) you have to implement just three methods:
 ```swift
 func removeExpiredCachedResponses()